 Her work in nonprofit leadership earned her the 2020 Harold L. Conover Leadership Award from her alma mater, Rider University, for exhibiting exemplary leadership qualities in a non-profit organization.
 In her free time, she enjoys cooking, traveling, reading, relaxing with her lazy dog, and taming her unruly garden.

-Castro holds a Bachelor of Science in Accounting and an MBA in Finance from Rider University.
+Castro holds a BS in Accounting and an MBA in Finance from Rider University.